 Peak everything is bullshit – how about peak idiots

-It’s incredible how some old, bad ideas linger on in human minds and make their way through history even or despite having been roundly disproven and everyone just trying to defend them should be laughing stock.
+It’s incredible how some old, bad ideas linger on in human minds and make their way through history even or despite having been roundly disproven and everyone just trying to defend them should be laughingstock.
 However, they persist and camouflage under new sexy buzzwords and terms.

 The new/old crap raining down on us in truckloads is the “Peak everything” fallacy brought forward by the author Richard Heinberg in a new book.
 Richard wants us to believe that as the 20th century was a century of growth, the 21st would have to be a century of decline.

-peakidiots2Let us look at the fundamentals.
+Let us look at the fundamentals.

-We are living in a closed Ecosystem on a planet with finite mass, finite space, and finite resources and consequently a finite number of things it can produce – at least volume wise.
+We are living in a closed Ecosystem on a planet with finite mass, finite space, and finite resources and consequently a finite number of things it can produce – at least volume-wise.
 The amount of sunlight the planet receives every day, staggering as it may be, is still a finite number.
 The amount of oil in its crust, even if it ballooned with the advent of shale, is still a finite amount and parcels of arable land are most definitely finite on the earth’s surface as also the total surface of the planet is still a finite number.

 In the end, the public has a simple and incredibly seducing formula to deal with.
 If there is just a certain saleable amount of something and if one keeps taking away from that pile, it will end up exhausted.
 In the protagonist’s mind, we are sucking this planet dry and then we will wither and die and the planet with us.

-In reality, the only thing that seems to be around in sheer infinite quantities is human ignorance and outright stupidity.
+The only thing that seems to be around in sheer infinite quantities is human ignorance and outright stupidity.
 Yes, you read me right.
 I believe that we all are outright idiots because we chose to be.

 Let us peek at human nature.
 Are all humans idiots?
-Hell no – there are fortunately great numbers of outstanding specimen around.
+Hell no – there are fortunately great numbers of outstanding specimens around.
 However, even the smartest human is an idiot at times.
 I am overweight and should not eat as much as I do.
 Does that keep me away from the fridge?
 No way.

 So being an idiot depends on the situation for pretty much everyone.
 Well, I admit that there are plenty of total idiots out there.
-They excel at nothing at all and the only thing they do is wasting our time.
+They excel at nothing at all and the only thing they do is waste our time.
 I am sure you know such a jerk yourself.

 What does all this have to do with “Peak everything” and why is it plain wrong?